Vindevius/KelariosNotes/content/D&D Kelarios/House Rules/House Rules.md

 		- Athletics or Acrobatics check against the target's Acrobatics check.
 On a success, you have climbed onto the target and have advantage on attack rolls against it.
 You move with the creature.
 You can move around within the larger creature's space, treating the space as difficult terrain.
 The creature can attempt to knock you off as an action (Its Athletics check against your Athletics or Acrobatics check).
 	- Disarm
 		- A weapon attack against the target's Athletic or Acrobatics check causes the target to drop the item.
 On a success, the target drops the item but causes no damage.
 The attacker has a disadvantage if the target is holding the item with two or more hands.
 The target has an advantage if it is larger than the attacking creature or a disadvantage if it is smaller.
+5. DC20 Extras
+	- Spell Duels
+		- Instead of an opportunity attack, spellcasters have access to spell duels, which allow you to spend hope to attempt to counterspell a spell using your own spell.
+This spell must make sense to counteract the spell being cast.
+A contested spell check is rolled during a spell duel.
+If there is a tie in a spell duel, a wild magic surge happens.
+	- Multiple Casters
+		- Spellcasters who know the same spell can cast the spell together for a more powerful effect.
+This also works for spell duels.
+	- Spell Checks
+		- Each time you cast a spell, you roll a d20 + your spell attack bonus to set the DC for the spell.
+This allows for more powerful and less powerful spells on both sides of the field of combat.